Supervisor/superlance/docs/httpok.rst

    Defaults to the string "200".

+.. cmdoption:: -C <standard_stream>

+   Specify 'stdout' or 'stderr' for generating PROCESS_COMMUNICATION events from httpok.
+This needs that the provided stream is placed in the 'capture mode' by setting std{err, out}_capture_maxbytes.

 .. cmdoption:: -b <body_string>, --body=<body_string>

    Specify a string which should be present in the body resulting